Interview with author Corey Anne Abreau

 Q6.
 How long did it take you to write this book?

 Q8.
-What were the key challenges you faced while writing ‘Mind Your Garden’ book?
+What were the key challenges you faced while writing ‘Notes Left In Time’ book?

 Q9.
 What books or authors have most influenced your own writing?